-We consider the well-known cake cutting problem in which a protocol wants to divide a cake among $n \geq 2$ players in such a way that each player believes that they got a fair share.
+We consider the well-known cake cutting problem in which a protocol wants to divide a cake among $n \ge 2$ players in such a way that each player believes that they got a fair share.
 The standard Robertson-Webb model allows the protocol to make two types of queries, Evaluation and Cut, to the players.
-A deterministic divide-and-conquer protocol with complexity $O(n\log n)$ is known.
-Improving on previous lower bounds, we provide an $\Omega(n\log n)$ lower bound on the complexity of any deterministic protocol, even if the protocol is allowed to assign to a player a piece that is a union of intervals and only guarantee approximate fairness.
-We accomplish this by lower bounding the complexity to find for a single player, a piece of cake that is both rich in value, and thin in width.
+A deterministic divide-and-conquer protocol with complexity $O(n \log n)$ is known.
+We provide the first an $\Omega(n \log n)$ lower bound on the complexity of any deterministic protocol in the standard model.
+This improves previous lower bounds, in that the protocol is allowed to assign to a player a piece that is a union of intervals and only guarantee approximate fairness.
+We accomplish this by lower bounding the complexity to find, for a single player, a piece of cake that is both rich in value, and thin in width.
 We then introduce a version of cake cutting in which the players are able to cut with only finite precision.
-In this case, we can extend the $\Omega(n\log n)$ lower bound to include randomized protocols.
+In this case, we can extend the $\Omega(n \log n)$ lower bound to include randomized protocols.